Neon Day Gecko (Phelsuma klemmeri)

 - Nighttime temperature: 68-74°F (20-23°C)

 Generally speaking, it doesn’t take much to achieve such a low basking temperature, especially considering that neon day geckos are arboreal and will likely bask quite close to the heat lamp.
-One 25w incandescent bulb such as the Zoo Med Repti Basking Spot or Exo Terra Daytime Heat Lamp should be plenty, but results will vary based on your room temperature.
+One white heat bulb such as the 35w Zoo Med Nano Halogen Heat Lamp or 25w Exo Terra Daytime Heat Lamp should be plenty, but results will vary based on your room temperature.
 If you notice that the basking area is too warm, dial down the heat down with a lamp dimmer or switch to a lower wattage bulb.
 If your basking area is too cool, you will need a higher wattage bulb.

 Warning: Day geckos are known to climb upside-down on the mesh on top of their enclosure, which makes them susceptible to burns.
 To prevent this from happening, use a lamp stand to suspend the lamp over the enclosure, such as the Exo Terra Light Bracket.